-How To Understand And Use This Book - 4
+How to Understand and Use This Book 4

-PART 1 - Jesus As Our Model Of How Our Emotions Work - 5
+PART 1 - Jesus As Our Model of How Our Emotions Work - 5

-Commencing The Journey - 6 Common Questions About Emotions - 9 Can Jesus Be Our Model For Biblical EQ? - 14 The Holy Spirit And The Emotional Life of Jesus -21 The Emotional Life Of The Apostles, Prophets and Great Christian Leaders - 30 The Emotional Life of Carnal Christians -37
+Commencing the Journey 6

+Common Questions About Emotions 9

+Can Jesus Be Our Model for Biblical EQ?
+14

+The Holy Spirit and the Emotional Life of Jesus 21

+The Emotional Life of the Apostles, Prophets and Great Christian Leaders 30

+The Emotional Life of Carnal Christians 37

-PART 2 - The Inner self and Our Emotional World - 42
+PART 2 - The Inner Self and Our Emotional World 42

+Perception 43

-Perception - 43 Perception In and By The Spirit - 56 The Thoughts and Intentions Of The Heart - 73 The Learning Organization - 84 Emotions And Our Physiology - 92
+Perception In and By the Spirit 56

+The Thoughts and Intentions of the Heart 73

+The Learning Organization 84

+Emotions and Our Physiology 92

-PART 3 - Practical Techniques For Emotional Self-Mastery And Expression - 104
+PART 3 - Practical Techniques For Emotional Self-Mastery And

-The Masterful Mind - 105 Getting A Handle On Our Emotions - 118 Acting On And Reacting To Our Strong Emotions - 124 Recognizing And Understanding Emotions In Others - 133 The Appropriate Expression of Emotions - 143 Love Is A Many Splendoured Thing - 149
+Expression 104

+The Masterful Mind 105

+Getting A Handle On Our Emotions 118

+Acting On and Reacting to Our Strong Emotions 124

+Recognizing and Understanding Emotions In Others 133

+The Appropriate Expression of Emotions 143

+Love Is a Many Splendoured Thing 149

+Index 159

-Index - 159 Appendix 1 - Teacher's Guide - 164 Further References - 165 About the Author - 168
+Appendix 1 - Teacher's Guide 164

+Further References 165

+About the Author 168

-How To Understand and Use This Book
+How to Understand and Use This Book

 This is a Christian handbook on emotional transformation.
 Biblical EQ is about emotional competence, about being able to handle and discern emotions and express them wisely.
 The emphasis of the book is ongoing growth rather than healing.
 The book does not assume that the reader has emotional "problems" that need to be "fixed".
-This is not a book for people with high levels of emotional pain to read to get better - though it may achieve that.
+This is not a book for people with high levels of emotional pain to read in order to get better - though it may achieve that.
 Biblical EQ is a fitness manual rather than a diagnostic manual.
 Its focus is strength, health and maturity.

-The aim of this book is to equip Christians, especially those in the ministry, by putting them in touch with the ground of their emotional being, getting them to commit to become emotionally mature and Christ-like, and helping with the correction of areas of imbalance and immaturity, then finally showing them how to express emotions with clarity, integrity and sensitivity in the context they are in.
-That's a lot for one book and so Biblical EQ starts with some pretty solid foundations and build upwards because we are not tackling one emotion at a time here but actually trying to rebuild the Christian's entire understanding of the emotional life of the believer from the ground up.
+The aim of this book is to equip Christians, especially those in the ministry, by putting them in touch with the basics of their emotional being, getting them to commit to become emotionally mature and Christ-like, and helping with the correction of areas of imbalance and immaturity.
+Our aim is to show them how to express emotions with clarity, integrity and sensitivity in the context they are in.
+That's a lot for one book, so Biblical EQ starts with some solid foundations and builds upward.
+We are not tackling one emotion at a time but actually trying to rebuild the Christian's entire understanding of the emotional life of the believer from the ground up.

-The first section, on Jesus as our model, deals with some of the basic overall biblical theology of emotions and is foundational to the rest of the book.
+The first section, Jesus As Our Model, deals with some of the basic overall biblical theology of emotions and is foundational to the rest of the book.
 It is written from an evangelical viewpoint and at a level that should suit most committed Christians.
 Its central premise is that Jesus Christ is the model for our emotional life and that the sanctification of our emotions is a work of grace involving the power of the Holy Spirit working in the committed Christian.
-Its pictures the ideal Christian as having grand and powerful emotions that are holy and good and which are wisely and appropriately expressed in God's timing for His glory.
+It pictures the ideal Christian as having grand and powerful emotions that are holy and good and which are wisely and appropriately expressed in God's timing for His glory.